Babol: Major corporations

+Sports

+Babol is home to the Iranian Basketball Super League team BEEM Mazandaran BC which plays in the city's Shahid Sojoodi Arena.

+BEEM also had a popular volleyball team in the Iranian Super League in 2008–2009.

+Now Babol have a 2 Team in wrestling, Bime Razi and Arash Zin.

+They have a popular football club, Khooneh Be Khooneh.
+Khooneh Be Khooneh play in the 1st division (after Premier League) in the Iranian system football.
+Babol was the host of Freestyle Wrestling Club World Cup in December 2018.

 Landmarks

 The ruins of Shah Abbas I's palace are located in the city.

 Mohammad Hassan Khan bridge is also one of the most ancient buildings of Mazandaran.
 It was built by the king Mohammad Hassan Khan Qajar, the ancestor of Agha Mohammad Khan Qajar as the main road from Babol to Amol.
 Now it is known as the old road of Babol to Amol.

 Babol also contains Babol Noshirvani Park, the largest park including a playground located in the northern part of Iran, located in the vicinity of Caspian Sea.

 Babol is home to many important and intact forests and jungles, such as, Shiadeh, in south-east Babol.

 Filband, a village near the northern Iranian city of Babol, is famous for its skies which are full of interconnected cumulus clouds, especially in springtime.